 Our algorithm compares each resort’s metrics with all others in North America, then gives each a Difficulty Score, which we use to rank them accordingly.
 Resorts with a lower score are easier than those with a higher one.
 However, a high score does not mean that the resort does not have any easy slopes, or vice versa.
 This is just an overall score given to the resort based on all its metrics grouped together.

-The top “normal” ski resort in terms of difficulty is Telluride in Colorado.
+The next most difficult ski resort in the Rockies is Telluride.
 Telluride has the steepest vertical drop in the region and the second-highest summit, just behind Silverton.
 In fact, these two ski area summits are only a few miles apart, however the drive is over 79 miles away.

 200 miles north of Telluride, Aspen Snowmass comes in third place of most challenging ski resorts in the Rockies.
 While Telluride and Aspen Snowmass have a similar vertical drop, Aspen has about 10% less expert-level trails.